All States/Hawaii/Kaneohe/General Contracting

 Licensing Requirements

-Hawaii requires General Contractor license (Class C-1) through DCCA Professional & Vocational Licensing.
-Must pass PSI examination, show 4 years verifiable experience, maintain $25,000 contractor bond, and provide financial statements.
-License renewal every 2 years with 10 hours continuing education.
+Hawaii requires General Contractor license (GC license) through Professional and Vocational Licensing Division.
+Must pass business and law exam plus trade exam, show 4 years experience or equivalent education, provide financial statements, and maintain $20,000 bond.
+License renewal every 2 years with continuing education requirements.

 §2